ganak004/monetize/frontend/README.md

 # Monetize

 An app that allows users to track their spending and income, and provides a way to set their own budgets and savings goals.
+This is the frontend side of the app.

 ## Getting Started